-The mission of the PhD Program in Clinical Psychology is to develop leaders in the research and practice of clinical psychology.
-In emphasizing the integration of science and practice, the program adheres to a training approach consistent with the scientist-practitioner model.
-The program is also unique due its primary focus on children, adolescents and families, and students can seek advanced training in school psychology or forensic psychology.
-Please see the Training Philosophy section for additional information about the program’s model of training.
+The mission of the PhD Program in Clinical Psychology at Montclair State University is to prepare students to become competent and highly skilled in the research and practice of clinical psychology, including the championing of equity, diversity, and inclusion.
+In emphasizing the integration of science and practice, the program adheres to a training approach consistent with the scientist-practitioner model, and strives for an accessible, equitable, and inclusive synthesis that is promotive of human rights, fairness, and dignity for all people.
+Students can seek advanced training in clinical child psychology or forensic psychology.
+Please see the Training Philosophy page for additional information about the program’s model of training.

 Student Admissions, Outcomes, and Other Data